matheusplannerer/Comparing-NBA-players-shot-location/README.md

 6. Create the plot of Brook Lopez and Robin Lopez side by side

-## Part II (This was very challenging as I have zero Cricket knowledge)
+## Part II - IPL innings data to comparing scoring rates of teams in different games (this was very challenging as I have zero Cricket knowledge)
 1. Load the data for the IPL ball by ball (IPLbyb) and run the two functions that allow you to plot the game run/wicket curves for each game, and to plot multiple games alongside each other.

 2. Now generate the plots for the pair of games between